Local's Top 17 Spots For Outdoor Dining at Lake Oconee | Updated June 2019

 The Grill at Lake Oconee

 The Grill at Lake Oconee serves up great burgers, sandwiches, soups and more—enjoy lunch or dinner there, then treat yourself to dessert at the built-in ice cream shop.
 Locals love the red and black, Go Dawgs décor.
-The restaurant is open Sunday-Thursday, 11a - 9p and Friday and Saturday 11a - 10p.
+The restaurant is open Monday-Thursday, 11a - 9p and Friday and Saturday 11a - 10p.

 Thanks so much for reading!
 Perhaps you will find a new spot to dine with family or friends.